British nobility

-Peerage
+The Peerage

-The British nobility in the narrow sense consists of members of the immediate families of peers who bear courtesy titles or honorifics.
-Members of the peerage carry the titles of duke, marquess, earl, viscount or baron.
-British peers are sometimes referred to generically as lords, although individual dukes are not so styled when addressed or by reference.
+The British nobility in the narrow sense consists of Peers.
+Members of the peerage carry the titles of duke, marquess, earl, viscount or baron (in Scotland historically lord of parliament).
+British peers are sometimes referred to generically as lords, although individual dukes are not so styled when addressed or by reference, and those holding some offices are afforded the title "Lord" by courtesy.

-All modern British honours, including peerage dignities, are created directly by the Crown and take effect when letters patent are issued, affixed with the Great Seal of the Realm.
+All modern British peerage dignities are created directly by the Crown and take effect when letters patent are issued, affixed with the Great Seal of the Realm.
 The Sovereign is considered to be the fount of honour and, as "the fountain and source of all dignities cannot hold a dignity from himself", cannot hold a British peerage.
+Peerages inherited by the Crown, for example those held by the Prince of Wales upon the demise of the monarch, merge with it and can be regranted to a new individual.